allenea/Forecast_Search_Wizard/README.md

                                 "AFDCLE", "AFDPBZ", "AFDCTP", "AFDCHS", "AFDCAE", "AFDGSP",\
                                 "AFDBTV", "AFDLWX", "AFDRNK", "AFDAKQ", "AFDRLX"]

- 2. Execute this file once it has been properly configured.
-This step can take a few minutes to a few hours depending on the number and size of the forecasts.
+ 2. Execute this file once DOWNLOAD_DATA has been properly configured.
+This step can take a few minutes to a few hours depending on the number and size of the forecasts as well as network connectivity.

           > python DOWNLOAD_DATA.py

 **DOWNLOAD OUTPUT:** A file that looks like *Data_Download_VerboseTue_Nov_12_195850_2019.out* will be stored in the RUN_ME folder.
-This is for your records to know what was downloaded and where.
-It explains everything that happened when you tried to download the dataset.
+This is for your records to know what was downloaded and where that data can be found.
+All FSW data should be stored in _Forecast_Search_Wizard/TEXT_DATA/_.
+Otherwise you will need to set the new path.
+This is not recommended.
+Please keep the file structure otherwise things might break.
+This file also explains everything that happened when you tried to download the dataset.

 **DATA STORAGE:** The Forecast Search Wizard does require you to have available space to store the forecasts.
-I am able to download ~23 years of data for ~580 forecast products with a storage requirement of less than 32GB.
+I am able to download ~23 years of data for ~580 forecast products (>10,000,000 forecasts) with a storage requirement of less than 32GB.
 This is an extreme scenario.
-If download Area Forecast Discussions for a single offices you might be able to expect that to take up 300 - 500 MB.
+If you are downloading only Area Forecast Discussions for a single offices, then you might be able to expect that to take up 300 - 500 MB.
 Some forecasts are longer or more frequent and therefore take up more space.

 **Preset Configurations:** You can create your own list, choose or modify existing options found in *~/search_options/search_options.py* by declaring *Option.<OPTION_NAME>*.
 By default the search_options module is imported for RUN_ME programs (DOWNLOAD_DATA and FSW_NAMELIST).

-   **Example:**
+   **General Example:**
    ```
    > from search_options.search_options import Option
    > MASTER_LIST = Option.ALL
    ```
-   **Combining Preset Search Options:** The following example will allow you to search or download ALL options except all SPC forecasts.
+   **Example When Combining Preset Search Options:** The following example will allow you to search or download ALL options except all SPC forecasts.
 The search or download will proceed alphabetically.
    ```
    > from search_options.search_options import Option
    > lst = list(set(Option.ALL) - set(Option.ALL_SPC))